0xb0rn3/wallpimp/README.md

-# WallPimp Enhanced 🎨
+# WallPimp 🎨

 **The Ultimate Linux Wallpaper Manager with Slideshow**

-WallPimp Enhanced is a comprehensive wallpaper management solution that combines powerful downloading capabilities with universal Linux slideshow functionality.
+WallPimp is a comprehensive wallpaper management solution that combines powerful downloading capabilities with universal Linux slideshow functionality.
 Automatically fetch high-quality wallpapers from curated GitHub repositories and enjoy seamless slideshow experiences across all desktop environments.

 ## ✨ Features